miek770/marcus-bbbcape/README.md

 ## To do list

+- Disconnect the switch from the bumpers.
+It should be completely separate;
 - Add other interfaces;
 - Document pins usage.
 Not sure if this is really necessary, the schematic is clear enough.
 Just need to integrate this info in marcus-base/modules/pins.py which holds a dictionary of pins usage;
 - Complete and check pretty much everything.